jayarajvemula/bits-osseproject-group52/index.md

 ### Scope of Repository

-Repository strives to help new users learning Open source Software Contribution.
+Repository strives to help new users learn and contribute back to Open source Software Contribution.
 It helps provide information for these topics -

 1. Understanding licensing of Open source Projects
 2. Sample Open source Projects